-Producers will be paid incentives for sheep and cattle by participating state/territory agencies under the NTSESP.
+Producers will be paid incentives by participating State/Territory agencies under the NTSESP.

 Incentives are provided to encourage the reporting and investigation of suitable animals and the submission of suitable specimens for examination.
 It is essential that producers recognise and report cattle and sheep with suspicious signs to a private veterinarian or government officer.